 Ag Link for Beginning Farmers

-1. Complete the application.
-You can print it and mail or fax.
-You can download it, type your responses in the fields, then print and mail or fax (you can not save the form once completetd unless you have the full version of Adobe Acrobat software).
+1. Complete the online application.
+(Using the online form is the preferred method).
+If you would prefer, you can print it and e-mail, mail or fax.
+You can download it paper application, type your responses in the fields, then print and mail or fax (you can not save the form once completetd unless you have the full version of Adobe Acrobat software).

 2. If you are not an Iowa resident, there is a $50 registration fee for beginning farmers.
 Include a check made out to Beginning Farmer Center with your application.
 If you are matched with an Iowa farmer the $50 registration fee can be refunded.